codepath/prisma-express-setup/README.md

     \q
     ```

-2. Create an `.env` file at the root of the project.
+2. Create a `.env` file at the root of the project:

     ```text
     DATABASE_URL="postgresql://app_user:1234@localhost:5432/shelterdb?schema=public"
     ```

-3. Run the project.
+3. Launch the project:

     ```bash
     npm install